Isoscalar monopole and dipole transitions in $^{24}$Mg, $^{26}$Mg and $^{28}$Si: Background

 \section{Background}

-Light nuclei demonstrate a remarkable interplay of cluster and mean-field degrees of freedom, see {\it e.g.} reviews \cite{Oertzen_rew06,Horiuchi_rew12,Hornberger_rew12,KE_rew18}.
+Light nuclei demonstrate a remarkable interplay of cluster and mean-field degrees of freedom, see e.g. the reviews of Refs. \cite{Oertzen_rew06,Horiuchi_rew12,Hornberger_rew12,KE_rew18}.
 The exploration of this interplay is a demanding problem which is additionally complicated by the softness of these nuclei and related shape coexistence \cite{KE_rew18}.
-The low-energy isoscalar monopole ($IS0$) and dipole ($IS1$) states in light nuclei can serve as fingerprints of clustering \cite{Kimura_E0_24Mg,PhysRevC.95.044328}. $IS1$ states can also deliver important information on some mean-field features, such as vorticity \cite{PhysRevLett.120.182501,Ne_EPJ,PhysRevC.100.064302,PhysRevC.95.064319, 10.1093/ptep/ptz049,PhysRevC.97.014303,PhysRevC.100.014301,chiba2019cluster}.
-Understanding the nature of low-energy $IS0$ and $IS1$ transitions in light nuclei is thus of great interest.
+The low-energy isoscalar monopole ($IS0$) and dipole ($IS1$) states in light nuclei can serve as fingerprints of clustering \cite{Kimura_E0_24Mg,PhysRevC.95.044328} one of the basic features of light nuclei. $IS1$ states can also deliver important information on some mean-field features, such as vorticity \cite{PhysRevLett.120.182501,Ne_EPJ,PhysRevC.100.064302,PhysRevC.95.064319,10.1093/ptep/ptz049,PhysRevC.97.014303,PhysRevC.100.014301,chiba2019cluster}.
+Note that vortical currents do not contribute to the continuity equation and this flow represents an important (and, as yet, poorly explored) form of nuclear dynamics beyond the familiar irrotational motion, see the discussion in Refs. \cite{PhysRevC.84.034303,PhysRevC.89.024321}.
+Since dipole vortical excitations are mainly located near the particle-emission thresholds they can affect reactions rates of importance to nucleosynthesis.
+The exploration of low-energy $IS0$ and $IS1$ transitions in light nuclei can significantly improve our knowledge of cluster and vortical features of low-energy nuclear states.

 Clustering in light $N=Z$ nuclei can manifest itself in low-lying $IS0$ transitions to $J^{\pi}=0^+$ states \cite{Kawabata20076,PhysRevC.95.044328,PhysRevC.95.024319}.
-Recent theoretical work has suggested that $IS1$ excitations may also be used to explore cluster configurations, {\it i.e.} the low-lying $0^+$ states caused by asymmetric clusters have $1^-$ partner states, thus forming inversion doublets which indicate the symmetry of the cluster configuration \cite{PhysRevC.95.044328}.
+Recent theoretical work has suggested that $IS1$ excitations may also be used to explore cluster configurations, {\it i.e.} the low-lying $0^+$ states caused by asymmetric clusters may have $1^-$ partner states, thus forming inversion doublets which indicate the symmetry of the cluster configuration \cite{PhysRevC.95.044328}.
 In $N\neq Z$ nuclei, the asymmetric clustering may result in enhanced electric dipole transitions between isoscalar states.

 In addition to this clustering behaviour, mean-field structures may also exist.
 Individual low-lying vortical $IS1$ states were predicted within the Quasiparticle Random-Phase-Approximation (QRPA) \cite{PhysRevLett.120.182501,Ne_EPJ,PhysRevC.100.064302} and the Antisymmetrized Molecular Dynamics + Generator Coordinate Method (AMD+GCM) \cite{PhysRevC.95.064319,10.1093/ptep/ptz049,PhysRevC.97.014303, PhysRevC.100.014301,chiba2019cluster}.
 These states should exist in $^{10}$Be \cite{PhysRevC.95.064319,10.1093/ptep/ptz049}, $^{12}$C \cite{PhysRevC.97.014303}, $^{16}$O \cite{PhysRevC.100.014301}, $^{20}$Ne \cite{Ne_EPJ}, and $^{24}$Mg \cite{PhysRevLett.120.182501,Ne_EPJ,PhysRevC.100.064302,chiba2019cluster}.